markormesher/android-fab/README.md

 ### FAB Position

-The FAB can be positioned in any of the four corners of the activity.
-The default is the bottom-end corner.
+The FAB can be positioned in any of the four corners of the activity via XML or with `fab.setButtonPosition(...)`.
+The default position is the bottom-end corner.

 	// Java
 	fab.setButtonPosition(POSITION_BOTTOM | POSITION_END);